 The goal for TeachAIDS over the next five years is to extend the software into 80 more languages versions, making it available to over 190 countries – thereby fully serving the regions that account for more than 90% of the world’s HIV-infected populations.
 Their prevention tools are becoming a standard for HIV prevention education around the world.

 Russia has been identified as one of the target countries for which TeachAIDS wishes to develop software.
-I was happy to contribute to TeachAIDS preparing a Russian version and building a strategy plan.
+I was happy to contribute to TeachAIDS preparing a Russian version and building a strategy plan and tech product internationalization.